kjhosein/rtm_random/README.md

 ## License

 This project is licensed under the Mozilla Public License 2.0 (MPL-2.0)  - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This utility uses the [Remember The Milk API](https://www.rememberthemilk.com/services/api/) but is not endorsed or certified by Remember The Milk.